tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 # KEM PQC Algorithms

 At time of writing, NIST have standardized three PQC algorithms, with more expected to be standardised in the future ({{NISTFINAL}}).
 These algorithms are not necessarily drop-in replacements for traditional asymmetric cryptographic algorithms.
 For instance, RSA {{RSA}} and ECC {{?RFC6090}} can be used as both a key encapsulation method (KEM) and as a signature scheme, whereas there is currently no post-quantum algorithm that can perform both functions.
-When upgrading protocols, it is important to replace the existing use of traditional algorithms with either a PQC KEM or a PQC signature method, depending on how the traditional algorithm was previously being used.
-Additionally, KEMs, as described in {{KEMs}}, present a different API than either key agreement or key transport primitives.
-As a result, they may require protocol-level or application-level changes in order to be incorporated.

 ## ML-KEM